 - Municipal utilities or electric cooperatives that provide more renewable mix options are not available in Green Isle.
-The city is fully within Xcel Energy's service territory. - As an alternative, homeowners could choose to install a standby generator that runs on propane, natural gas or diesel as a backup electricity source in case of power outages.
-The "farm" is where Nathan grew up, a plot of the standard stan - Energy efficiency programs and rebates are available from Xcel Energy to help residents manage costs and electricity usage in their homes.
+The city is fully within Xcel Energy's service territory. - As an alternative, homeowners could choose to install a standby generator that runs on propane, natural gas or diesel as a backup electricity source in case of - Energy efficiency programs and rebates are available from Xcel Energy to help residents manage costs and electricity usage in their homes.